 Orangutan Reintroduction Program

-The Central Kalimantan Orangutan Reintroduction Program at Nyaru Menteng was established in 1999, specifically to provide care and rehabilitation to displaced or orphaned orangutans rescued from areas of habitat loss through human development activities.
+The Central Kalimantan Orangutan Reintroduction Program at Nyaru Menteng was established in 1999.
+It specifically provides care and rehabilitation to displaced or orphaned orangutans rescued from areas of habitat loss through human development activities.

-Located in Nyaru Menteng Arboretum, about 30 km from downtown Palangka Raya, our main activities at Nyaru Menteng include orangutan rescue and translocation, the provision of welfare and healthcare, rehabilitation, and reintroduction.
+Located in Nyaru Menteng Arboretum, about 30 kilometres from downtown Palangka Raya, our main activities in this centre are orangutan rescue and translocation, the provision of welfare and healthcare, rehabilitation, and reintroduction.
 Conservation of habitat and wildlife can only be achieved by working together with local communities and other stakeholders, hence in all areas of our work we engage with local communities and schools on community development activities and outreach conservation education.

-BOS Foundation has rescued over 1,200 orangutans in Central Kalimantan and currently cares for and supports almost 450 orangutans at Nyaru Menteng.
+BOS Foundation has rescued over 1,200 orangutans in Central Kalimantan and currently cares for and supports over 300 orangutans at Nyaru Menteng.

 Orangutan rescue and translocation

-Orangutans that have been displaced from areas of natural habitat due to human development activities causing widespread habitat loss, are often forced to range long distances in search of food.
-Often they wander into palm oil plantations or community gardens as they simply have no other alternative.
+Orangutans that have been displaced from areas of natural habitat due to human development activities are frequently forced to range long distances in search of food.
+Often, they wander into palm oil plantations or community gardens as they simply have no other alternative.
 Together with the Central Kalimantan Conservation and Natural Resources Authority (BKSDA), we rescue orangutans from these situations and if healthy, can immediately release them to areas of safe, secure natural habitat.
 This practice is commonly known as translocation.
 In situations where an orangutan has suffered injury or illness, we provide dedicated healthcare to ensure their recovery for future translocation or later reintroduction.

 Orangutan rehabilitation and reintroduction

 The BOS Foundation manages two reintroduction programs; Nyaru Menteng in Central Kalimantan and Samboja Lestari in East Kalimantan.
 Both of these programs focus on rehabilitation and reintroduction activities in line with national and international (IUCN) guidelines and criteria.
-When an infant orangutan is taken away from its mother, he or she loses a whole life time of early learning.
+When an infant orangutan is taken away from its mother, he or she loses an entire lifetime of early learning.
 Therefore, the purpose of rehabilitation is to equip orphaned orangutans with the skills they need to survive once they are old enough to be reintroduced to the forest.